Published 15/04/2025, Edited 29/04/2025

 Utilisation of State Parliament buildings for Local Government Association meetings

-Redesigning Local Government Areas to align with the aspirations of Indigenous Australians' for "Land Back" and following the precedent of the Voice to Parliament referendum not being race-based, enabling considerably greater autonomy, effective self-rule with progressive devolution of power and local taxation responsibilities within areas under Native Title or otherwise defined by each local group.
+Redesigning Local Government Areas to align with the aspirations of Indigenous and Torres Strait Islander Australians' for "Land Back" and following the precedent of the Voice to Parliament referendum not of being race-based, enabling considerably greater autonomy, effective self-rule with progressive devolution of power and local taxation responsibilities within areas under Native Title or otherwise defined by each local group.
 This should coincide with an audit of the Indigenous services industry by the Australian National Audit Office the auditors of which should involve and be led by indigenous auditors.
-This should also coincide with infrastructure, industry and residential programs to be negotiated by Indigenous Australians with local Traditional Owners to share their unceded land with new Australians and existing citizens who wish to share the land with them and have received the free prior and informed consent from local Traditional Owners within the redesigned Local Government Areas.
-A reciprocal offer may be made by residents of Local Government Areas which do not currently have a presence of Indigenous people.
+This should also coincide with infrastructure, industry and residential programs to be negotiated between Indigenous Australians and the government to share their unceded land with new Australians and existing citizens and residents who wish to share the land with them within the redesigned Local Government Areas.
+A reciprocal offer may be made by residents of Local Government Areas which do not currently have a significant presence of Indigenous people.

 Retention of the existing Federal Electorate system